vitessio/website/content/en/docs/18.0/reference/programs/vtctldclient/vtctldclient_Workflow/vtctldclient_Workflow_update.md

 ```
   -c, --cells strings           New Cell(s) or CellAlias(es) (comma-separated) to replicate from
-  -h, --help                    help for update
+  -h, --help                    help for Update
       --on-ddl string           New instruction on what to do when DDL is encountered in the VReplication stream.
 Possible values are IGNORE, STOP, EXEC, and EXEC_IGNORE
   -t, --tablet-types strings    New source tablet types to replicate from (e.g. PRIMARY,REPLICA,RDONLY)
       --tablet-types-in-order   When performing source tablet selection, look for candidates in the type order as they are listed in the tablet-types flag (default true)